rohan843/cybersecurity-notes/README.md

 ### LoveLetter Attack

 In the year 2000, Onel de Guzman created the LoveLetter malware to steal Internet login credentials.
+This attack spread rapidly.
+The people who weren't yet suspicious of unsolicited emails were especially affected.